ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``vehicle`` (``Vehicle``) -- The vehicle ID
 * ``health`` (``float``) -- The engine health value

-  * For health values, see this: :doc:`vehicleHealth`
+  * For health values, see this: :doc:`things/vehicleHealth`

 **Returns:**